Miller Arnold case: Berlin society reactions

 In Berlin, the interventions by Frederick II were not particularly well received.
 Berlin society argued that no injustice had been done to the miller and his wife and many thought that their claims were without merit.
 Berlin society thus thoroughly sided with the courts' assessment of the case and the views of the noblemen involved.

 Foreign reactions

 Outside of Prussia the interventions by the king were received positively.
 They were considered to be as an example of a just ruler that sided with the commoners against nobility.
 Catherine the Great is said to have called the king "Solomon of the North" and sent to her senate a copy of the king's protocol dated 11 December 1779.
-Furthermore, it is claimed, that the Sultan of Morocco (probably Hassan I of Morocco) had all Prussian prisoners from his jails released without the usual ransom payment after he learned of the affair.
+Furthermore, it is claimed, that the Sultan of Morocco had all Prussian prisoners from his jails released without the usual ransom payment after he learned of the affair.
 The Italian engraver Vincenzio Vangelisti positively immortalised the case and the king's interventions with his copperplate etching "Balance de Frederic".